krtejeda/krtejeda.github.io/_posts/2018-12-3-design-manifesto.md

 ---
 layout: post
-title: Don't do your homework when your hungry and here's why
+title: (Design Manifesto) Don't do your homework when you're hungry and here's why
 ---

 # [Intro] Top bun